Helping Your Cat through a Feline Upper Respiratory Infection

 Giving your cat liquid oral medication is easier than pills, and often using the burrito wrap isn’t necessary.
 Have the medication measured out into the syringe or dropper.
 Go find your cat and set her on a table or counter and tuck her under one arm.
 If she isn’t too reactive, you can just hold her.
 If she gets reactive and will scratch you, hold the scruff of her neck.
 Insert the dropper or syringe into the side of her mouth, pointing it into the mouth and not back out the front or other side.
 Release the medication and gently keep your cat’s mouth closed until she swallows.

 The burrito method works best for giving your cat a pill but before you wrap her, get everything ready.
 Have a small syringe and pull some air into it.
 Put a tiny dab of butter on the end of the syringe and stick the pill to the butter.
 Now burrito wrap your cat, tuck her under one arm, and with that hand, reach over her head and gently open her mouth.
 Pop the syringe with the butter and pill into her mouth, and using the air in the syringe, shoot that pill into the back of her mouth.
 Quickly close her mouth and rub her throat until she swallows.

 A healthy cat needs to smell her food before eating.
 By doing this, she will avoid spoiled food or food that’s been tampered with.
 While this is a good survival skill, it also means that when a cat has a stuffed up nose, she will not want to eat.

 Warm foods produce more odor than cold ones, so tempt your cat with some warm (but not hot) food.
-The Honest Kitchen’s Grace and Prowl cat foods are perfect for these times, since you can use warm water to mix it.
+The Honest Kitchen’s Grain Free Turkey and Grain Free Chicken cat foods are perfect for these times, since you can use warm water to mix it.
 Plus, they have a strong enough smell to catch your cat’s attention.